foprs/smt-community/.github/ISSUE_TEMPLATE/submodel-template-proposal.md

 ---
 name: Submodel Template Proposal
-about: Proposal to build a community for an AAS Submodel Templates
+about: Proposal to build a community for an AAS Submodel Template
 title: ''
 labels: ''
 assignees: ''